ArtistXoder/ArtistXoder/README.md

 - Just a nerd.
-That an Eagle Scout.
-And I am in honor society.
+That is an Eagle Scout.
+One more thing I a honor society student.
 - learning more how to code differently think different is very important to me.
 - I know how to code in bash HTML, CSS, also know some search CEO.
+Love Wordpess.
+- I good at setting up domains to connect to server.
 - I am trying to learn how to code in Java, Ruby, C++.
 I also really want to contribute to the Linux Kernal.
 - I am not all just code.
 I write to writing a book to.
 I also love Music from the 80s.
 Very instrested in Quntam computer.
+- I love collecting game console.
+I got a Nintendo Switch Oled.
+An a Xbox Sereis S. An other console just ask UwU.